You can use a foreach loop statement to copy to and from multiple locations listed in a CSV file.

 Adjust your script to make it work for you.
 Here are a few guidelines:

-• $table: The delimiter is the symbol your CSV uses to separate your column items.
-Make sure your script uses the same delimiter as your file (a quick way to verify this is by opening the CSV with Notepad).
+$table: The delimiter is the symbol your CSV uses to separate your column items.
+Make sure your script uses the same delimiter as your file (a quick way to verify this is to open the CSV in Notepad).

 Run your script once it's properly adjusted and tested.